 Living Well with Diabetes

-Diabetes is complicated, yet most people with type 2 diabetes –the most common form of the disease – have not gotten the training they need to manage it well for their everyday life.
-There isn't a cure yet for diabetes, but healthy lifestyle habits, taking medicine as needed, getting diabetes self-management education and working with your health care team can greatly reduce diabetes’ impact on your life.
+Managing diabetes is complex, yet many people do not have the education and support they need to manage it well on a daily basis.
+While there isn't a cure for diabetes, healthy lifestyle habits, taking medicine as needed, getting diabetes self-management education, and partnering with your health care providers can help reduce the impact diabetes has on your life.

 Talking with your doctor